DevExpress/dotnet-eud/interface-elements-for-web/articles/report-designer/bind-to-data/bind-a-report-to-a-join-based-federated-data-source.md

     Click **OK** to close the Expression Editor.

-1. Specify _Amount_ as  the alias for newly created calculated field.
+1. Specify _Amount_ as the alias for the newly created calculated field.

     ![](../../../images/eurd-web-data-federation-query-builder-calculated-field.png)